This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our

 There are 3 different types of telescopes and they all have their benefits and weaknesses.
 These three types include a Reflector, A Compound and of course Refractor telescopes.

-The core benefits of a Reflector is that they’re the cheapest of the three to manufacture meaning you’ll have the ability to buy something significantly bigger and with more horsepower at a lower price whilst they also don’t have the issues with chromatic and spherical aberration that Refractor’s have.
+The core benefits of a reflector is that they’re the cheapest of the three to manufacture meaning you’ll have the ability to buy a telescope with more horsepower at a lower price.

 A compound scope also fixes all the issues of a reflector and even for the most part, the issues that refractor base scopes have however, they also tend to cost a lot more to manufacture which means the prices for compound scopes will generally start off at a higher price than both a refractor or reflector telescope.

 Why A Refractor Telescope?

 And last but not least it’s the refractor telescope design.
 The refractor design is actually the oldest of the three main optical designs but, this doesn’t mean that they aren’t great.

 These scopes tend to have enclosed tubes meaning the requirement to maintain and collimate every time you decide you want to gaze at some stars will be less of pain than if you had a reflector system.